-AERO applied for, and received, a grant from Western Extension Risk Management Education to conduct additional Food Modernization law workshops in early 2018.
-This project, presented in collaboration with Montana’s Food and Consumer Safety Section, expands on AERO’s 2016 workshops covering what Montana Food Policy Modernization Law (MFPML) allows and requires to access markets.
+AERO applied for, and received, a grant from Western Extension Risk Management Education to conduct additional Food Modernization law workshops in 2018.
+This project, presented in collaboration with Montana Department of Public Health and Human Service’s Food and Consumer Safety Section, expands on AERO’s 2016 workshops covering what Montana Food Policy Modernization Law (MFPML) allows and requires to access markets.

-Our primary objective will be to educate producers about the opportunities and risks associated with product and enterprise diversification from MFPML.
+Our primary objective for these workshop series is to educate producers about the opportunities and risks associated with product and enterprise diversification from MFPML.
 Understanding direct market and cottage food opportunities helps Montana producers diversify farm income, which is increasingly important in uncertain markets exacerbated by climate-caused changes in growing seasons.